semaphoreci/semaphore/docs/docs/using-semaphore/promotions.md

 <Steps>

-1. Press **+Add Promotion**.
+1. Press **+Add Promotion**
-2. Set a descriptive name for the promotion.
+2. Set a descriptive name for the promotion
-3. Configure the new pipeline and add jobs as needed.
+3. Configure the new pipeline and add jobs as needed

   ![Adding a manual promotion](./img/promotion-add-manual.jpg)